G3BAB/spectral-network/README.md

 # Spectral Classification with TensorFlow

-This project is designed for the classification of mineral spectra using a Convolutional Neural Network (CNN).
+This project is designed for the classification of mineral spectra using a Convolutional Neural Network.
 It includes tools for processing spectral data, training the CNN model, and evaluating its performance with graphical outputs and a confusion matrix.
+Example data for training and testing is bundled with the repository, but can be replaced with other data.

+## Future development
+As of now, the code trains and evaluates the accuracy of the network.
+However, a functionality that allows the user to then upload independent data for classification has not yet been implemented.
+It will be the focus of development in the near future.

 ## Features